Hi, my name is Thomas. I am a writer and a new attorney starting my own law practice. I like to play soccer and halo, and also like to read.

 I have great teaching abilities to help you achieve your goals on these tests and in many other subjects.

-University of Southern California - B.A., Anthropology
+Undergraduate Degree: University of Southern California - Bachelor in Arts, Anthropology

 SAT Composite: 2250